 - NSW Health’s Get Healthy at Work program has developed a Being Healthy While Working From Home guide with lots of information – from physical activity, to healthy eating and mental health advice.

 - On the subject of mental health, NSW Government has produced a factsheet with advice on how to look after your mental health during COVID-19.

 - *NEW* The Department of Education School Sport Unit and The Arts Unit have produced a range of videos called [email protected] to teach kids a range of fundamental and sport-specific skills using items found at home in their living rooms, in a fun and engaging way.
-Watch the video on skipping for children ages 3–6 below and check out the rest of the episodes here.
+Watch the video on dancing below, aimed at children ages 3–6, and check out the rest of the episodes here.

 - NSW Health’s Make Healthy Normal website has some simple exercises to do from home or outdoors.
 You can view and download a range of workouts, from beginner, low-intensity and high-intensity workouts.

 - The NSW Institute of Sport has put together a High Performance at Home page containing a selection of videos by some of Australia’s top athletes to help us exercise at home, including improving your running technique and full body 30-minute workouts.
 Check out its 15-minute full body workout for beginners or daily flexibility routine for working from home.

 - As many of us begin to think about returning to our places of work as restrictions lift, why not consider active transport to work.
 Central Coast Health Promotion runs a Go Active 2 Work Day every third Wednesday of the month, with monthly gatherings in William Street, Gosford.
 To join the Go Active 2 Work community, receive a welcome pack and updates, visit our Go Active 2 Work page.